WATCH VIDEO | Community Foundation for the Alleghenies marks $100 million in assets, announces $1 million in new grants

 Businesses rely on employees and employees rely on child care, Learning Lamp President and CEO Leah Spangler said.

-But in Somerset County, 2,560 children age 5 and under needed care in 2020 and the 1,341 slots among child care providers doesn't come close to meeting the demand.
+But in Somerset County, 2,560 children age 5 and younger needed care in 2020, and the 1,341 slots among child care providers doesn’t come close to meeting the demand.

 YWCA’s top grant